 3.1 The material shall be in the form of bluish-green coloured homogeneous powder or in such a form that it is possible to easily powder it by crushing under a knife, without a grinding action.
 It shall be free from foreign matter.

 3.2 The material shall also comply with the requirements given in Table 1.

 Table 1 Requirements of Copper Oxychloride, Technical

-(Clause 3.2)
+(Clauses 3.2 and 7)